Complex and Adaptive Dynamical Systems: A Primer: Introduction

 \section{Introduction}

-\underline{\bf Microevolution}\\ The ecosystem of the earth is a complex and adaptive system.
-It formed via Darwinian evolution through species differentiation and adaption to a changing environment.
-A set of inheritable traits, the genome, is passed from parent to offsprings and reproduction success is determined by the outcome of random mutations and natural selection - a process denoted `microevolution'\footnote{ Note, that the term ``macroevolution'', coined to describe the evolution at the level of organisms is nowadays somewhat obsolete.} \begin{quotation}

-\underline{\sl Asexual reproduction}\\ One speaks of asexual reproduction when an individual has a single parent. \end{quotation} Here we consider mostly models for asexual reproduction, though most concepts can be easily generalized to the case of sexual reproduction.
+\runinhead{Microevolution} The ecosystem of the earth is a complex and adaptive system.
+It formed via \hbox{Darwinian} evolution through species differentiation and adaptation to a changing environment.
+A set of inheritable traits, the genome, is passed from parent to offspring and the reproduction success is determined by the outcome of random mutations and natural selection -- a process denoted \qut{microevolution}\footnote{Note that the term \qut{macroevolution}, coined to describe the evolution at the level of organisms, is nowadays somewhat obsolete.} \begin{quotation} {\it Asexual Reproduction.\enspace} One speaks of asexual reproduction when an individual has a single parent. \end{quotation} \enlargethispage*{10pt} Here we consider mostly models for asexual reproduction, though most concepts can be easily generalized to the case of sexual reproduction.

-\underline{\bf Basic terminology}\\ Let us introduce some basic variables needed to formulate the approach. \begin{itemize} \item \underline{Population} $M$: The number of individuals.\\ We assume here that $M$ does not change with time, modeling the competition for a limited supply of resources. \item \underline{Genome} $N$: Size of the genome.\\ We encode the inheritable traits by a set of $N$ binary variables,
+\runinhead{Basic Terminology} Let us introduce some basic variables needed to formulate the approach. \begin{itemize} \item[--] {Population $M$: The number of individuals.\\ We assume here that $M$ does not change with time, modeling the competition for a limited supply of resources.} \item[--] {Genome $N$: Size of the genome.\\ We encode the inheritable traits by a set of $N$ binary variables,

-$N$ is considered fixed. \item \underline{Generations} \\ We consider time sequences of non-overlapping generations, like in a wheat field.
-The population present at time $t$ is replaced by their offsprings at generation $t+1$. \end{itemize} In Table \ref{evolution1_table_rates} some typical values for the size $N$ of the genome are listed.
+$N$ is considered fixed.} \item[--] {Generations \\ We consider time sequences of non-overlapping generations, like in a wheat field.
+The population present at time $t$ is replaced by their {offspring} at generation $t+1$.} \end{itemize} In Table \ref{evolution1_table_rates} some typical values for the size $N$ of the genome are listed.
 Note the three orders of magnitude between simple eucaryotic life forms and the human genome.

-\underline{\bf State of the population}\\ The state of the population at time $t$ can be described by specifying the genomes of all the individuals,
+\runinhead{State of the Population} The state of the population at time $t$ can be described by specifying the genomes of all the individuals,

 We define by